selwynpolit/d9book/book/nodes-and-fields.md

 teacher|Teacher Only
 ```

-When you retrieve the field value you get the key (or machine name), not the human readable value.
+When you retrieve the field value, you get the key (or machine name), not the human-readable value.
 So if the field value is `student` then the following code will return `student`.

 ```php
 $audience = $node->get('field_tks_audience')->value;